Ron Erhardt: New York Giants

 Just over a month later, in January 1982, Erhardt was hired as offensive coordinator of the New York Giants by head coach, and former fellow Patriots assistant Ray Perkins, the first since Joe Walton filled the position under head coach Alex Webster in 1973.
 During the latter portion of that first season, Perkins announced he was leaving to become head coach at the University of Alabama, with Bill Parcells replacing him.
 Parcells had been Erhardt's linebackers coach with the Patriots in 1980, and kept his former boss in the same position.

 That decision would prove to be the right one as the Giants went on to win two Super Bowls, with Erhardt working around a key injury during the run toward Super Bowl XXV.
 Quarterback Phil Simms had suffered a season-ending injury late in the season, but his replacement, Jeff Hostetler, navigated the team to the title.

 Parcells retired after that game, with Ray Handley being promoted to head coach.
+Erhardt was moved to assistant coach for the 1991 season with diminished responsibilities as Handley served as his own offensive coordinator.
+On January 7, 1992, Erhardt was dismissed by Handley.

 Pittsburgh Steelers

 Handley then demoted Erhardt, which resulted in the latter's departure for a similar position with the Pittsburgh Steelers in 1992.
 Emphasizing the run, Erhardt ran the offense for four years, helping the team reach Super Bowl XXX in 1996.
-However, after the season, the conflict over the offensive philosophy between Erhardt and Steelers' head coach Bill Cowher resulted in Erhardt's resignation.
+However, after the season, the conflict over the offensive philosophy between Erhardt and Steelers' head coach Bill Cowher resulted in Erhardt's contract not being renewed, which was announced on January 31, 1996.

 New York Jets

 Erhardt then became offensive coordinator of the New York Jets under Rich Kotite.
 A disastrous 1–15 mark marked the end of Kotite's brief era, with Parcells replacing Kotite.
+In the 1997 season, Erhardt was stripped of his playcalling duties while serving as just quarterbacks coach.
 Erhardt announced his retirement on January 12, 1998.